cueglow/glowdtf/dev-docs/GDTF.md

   the DMXMode node.
 - zero or more subfixtures.
 These are created for each Geometry Reference.

-Each referenced Geometry in a DMXMode is validated to be part of the main geometry of the DMXMode.
+Each referenced Geometry in a DMXMode must be validated to be part of the main geometry of the DMXMode.

 Each DmxMode contains DmxChannels and each of those contains LogicalChannels.